Busted! 12 Myths about Corruption

 "Corruption that takes place outside Hong Kong is ungoverned by local laws"

-If any part of the act of bribery (including offering, soliciting or accepting a bribe) takes place in Hong Kong, it may still be pursued by the ICAC under the Prevention of Bribery Ordinance.
+If any part of the bribery act (including offering, soliciting or accepting a bribe) takes place in Hong Kong, it may still be pursued by the ICAC under the Prevention of Bribery Ordinance.

-One has to comply with the corresponding local anti-corruption laws when conducting business overseas.
+One should comply with the corresponding local anti-corruption laws when conducting business overseas.

 "I need to provide full evidence to lodge a corruption complaint"